The same things that make Snapchat fun can also make it frustrating to learn.

 For those who stick with Snapchat, however, the social app is likely to earn a permanent spot on their smartphone’s home screen for the way it draws out the most authentic side of you.

-Whether you’re marketing your business or just having fun, whether you're new to Snapchat or looking to take it to the next level, these 14 Snapchat tips are bound to give you a newfound love for the app.
+Whether you’re marketing your business or just having fun, whether you're new to Snapchat or looking to take it to the next level by running Snapchat ads, these 14 Snapchat tips are bound to give you a newfound love for the app.

 1. Add more than one filter to a single Snap

 Once you’ve snapped a picture or a video, you can swipe through several filters that you can apply over your Snap—from standard image filters to temperature, speed and location based filters.

 But what many people don’t know is that you can apply multiple filters by holding down on your screen with one finger to keep your current filter, while swiping through to add more.

 2. Buy On-Demand Geofilters—they’re cheaper than you think!

 On-demand Geo-filters are fairly inexpensive, and priced according to time frame, location, and square footage you want to rent.
 In fact, it can be as low as $5 for a few hours to get your own temporary Geofilter.